9.1 Specify the courts which have jurisdiction over IPR infringement cases.

 The only persons who have access to documents and information declared to be restricted are officials of the relevant Office or Tribunal, officials of INDECOPI assigned to the case and, where appropriate, members and staff of the Tribunal for the Defence of Competition and Intellectual Property Protection.
 Officials who violate the restriction placed on the information shall be dismissed and barred from exercising any public function for up to 10 years, without prejudice to any criminal liability.

 9.5 Describe the remedies that may be ordered by the judicial authorities and criteria, legislative or jurisprudential, for their use:

-- damages, including recovery of profits, and expenses, including attorney’s fees;
+- damages, including recovering of profits, and expenses, including attorney's fees;

-- destruction or other disposal of infringing goods and materials/implements for their production;
+- destruction or other disposal of infringing goods and material/implements for their production;

 - any other remedies.

 There are two types of administrative injunction: decisions, which resolve the substance of the matter and bring the proceedings to an end; and interlocutory resolutions, which prescribe administrative acts to be carried out.